 Our motto is “Service above Self”.
 Clubs are nonpolitical and open to every race culture and creed.

-Our club, the Rotary Club of Southwest Pacific County Peninsula, meets on Tuesday mornings, 7:30-8:30 am at the 42nd Street Cafe in Seaview and on Tuesday evenings, 5:30 pm, at the Lightship Restaurant.
-We enjoy fellowship over breakfast and typically have a speaker to share on any number of topics.
+Our club, the Rotary Club of Southwest Pacific County Peninsula, meets on Tuesday evenings, 5:30 pm at the Adrift Hotel Gathering Space.
+We enjoy fellowship over an optional glass of wine or meal from Pickled Fish, upstairs, and typically have a speaker to share on any number of topics.
 YOU are most welcome to join us and learn more about Rotary and about our club.
-In fact, your first breakfast is on us.
-Just ask any member for more information.
 You’ll find us to be a friendly and welcoming group.

 If you would like to talk to someone before coming to a meeting, contact any Rotarian.
 If you don’t happen to know one, contact: